radiium/Cstuff/README.md

 # Cstuff
-some piece of code for fun
+some stuff for training and fn

 -ceasar/

-encrypt decrypt caesar code
+test encrypt decrypt caesar code